pit-ray/win-vind/cheat_sheet/link_with_vim/index.md

 ## Operation From Vim

-win-vind is prohibited multiple running, but you can operate win-vind from any consoles by using **-func** option with the inter-process communication.
+win-vind is prohibited multiple running, but you can operate win-vind from any consoles by using **--func Function-ID** option with the inter-process communication.

 **Example** (long version)
 ```